At a Glance - Recognizing Different Types of Numbers

 The set of integers consist of all whole numbers, plus all their negative reflections.
 Zero is an integer, although he’s the only one without a reflection.
 (Probably a vampire.)

 - Irrational Numbers.
 As the name suggests, these buggers can be unpleasant to deal with.
-They cannot be expressed as a fraction, but instead are generally represented by a symbol so we have something to call them. π and are a couple of famous irrational numbers.
+They can't be expressed as a fraction, but instead are generally represented by a symbol so we have something to call them.
+For example, π and are a couple of famous irrational numbers.
 We’ll try to get you their autographs, but please understand that they’re very busy.

 - Real Numbers.
 Gather up all your rational and irrational numbers, and you’ve got your set of real numbers.
 Basically, it’s every number that isn’t in the set of...